mjbright/jetporch_examples/README.md

 You can run jetp from any Linux, Unix, or Mac machine.

 The default configuration for Jet will use 20 threads for parallel configuration, but you can easily run 100 or more.
-There are more capabilities to explore in the jet online documentation.
+There are more capabilities to explore in the jet online documentation (see https://www.jetporch.com)

 Invoke Local Mode
 =================